Catherine22/Algorithm/README.md

   - Encrypt or decrypt messages by the secret key/keyPair

 **[CertificatesManager]**
   - Analyse and retrieve data such like certificate extensions, the signature and so on from a certificate.
   - Get data by OID
-  - Vaild a certificate
+  - Validate a certificate

 ## Reference
   - [Algorithms, 4th Edition]